VeryGoodOpenSource/very_good_cli/CONTRIBUTING.md

 If there are additional templates you'd like to see, open an issue and tell us!

 💡 Note: Very Good CLI's completion functionality is powered by [CLI Completion](https://github.com/VeryGoodOpenSource/cli_completion) and its test command optimization is powered by [test optimizer](bricks/test_optimizer/README.md).
-If you want to contribute to either of those, please refer to their respective respositories.
+If you want to contribute to either of those, please refer to their respective repositories.

 ## Opening an issue